Habitat for Humanity

 As always, we thank you for your continued support of the WIHN program.
 Be sure to check our Outreach page for more information about the program.

 The Friendship Fund is a particularly busy ministry.
 In eight weeks alone, we answered over 300 phone calls, made over 150 appointments, interviewed 105 people and helped 91 clients with bills.

 Volunteers make this program work.
 Please consider volunteering once or twice a month, or even weekly.
-We see clients Tuesdays and Wednesdays from 9:30 ?
-11:30 a.m.
+We see clients Wednesdays and Thursdays from 9:30 - 11:30 a.m.
 More volunteers would allow us to see clients an additional morning each week.

 Contact Carol Anne Moehring to volunteer.

 Middle and High school youth, if you like to work with young children, consider becoming a Shepherd's Helper.
 Children's Church is a special worship service geared toward children from kindergarten age through second grade.
 One of our goals is to help them learn to "be still and know" during story time.
 And we offer our children an opportunity for free expression to reflect on the story or parable used in the service.
 We need a few assistants to help us organize these activities and keep the children on track.

 Children's Church meets most Sundays.
 It begins when the children leave the sanctuary after the "Moment With Children" (children's sermon).
 Part of your responsibility as a shepherd's helper would be to accompany the children down the hall and encourage them as they learn that being still doesn't always mean doing nothing.

 If you are interested in serving as a shepherd's helper during Children's Church, contact Helen LaVere or Susan Johnson.